AmnElDawla/OasisPro/README.md

 ## Merge Errors

-Notice if you get errors with a merge, please follow the intructions in this [link](https://stackoverflow.com/questions/161813/how-do-i-resolve-merge-conflicts-in-a-git-repository) and use BA (Base) for when merging changes with the `mergetool`.
+[Notice on merging errors] If you get errors with a merge, please follow the intructions in this [link](https://stackoverflow.com/questions/161813/how-do-i-resolve-merge-conflicts-in-a-git-repository) and use BA (Base) for when merging changes with the `mergetool`.

 ## Important Notice